jfasch/jfasch-home/blog/2011/01/porting-to-linux-there-s-always-a-better-way.rst

 On Unix, *everything is a file*.
-Entire disks are represented as files, partitions are, network sockets are, arbitrary devices are (for example, serial/RS232 lines).
+Entire disks are represented as files, partitions are, network sockets are, arbitrary devices are (for example, serial/UART lines).
 Regular files are, naturally.
 On Linux, even timers and Unix signals can be represented as files, as I mentioned previously.
-Every open file is represented as a <i>file descriptor</i>.
+Every open file is represented as a *file descriptor*.
 File descriptors can be read from and written to, using the ``read`` and ``write`` system calls, regardless of their type.

 For people who are new to Unix, this may come as a surprise: you can read from a serial line as if it were a network connection, and you